drivechain-project/docs/bip1-hashrate-escrow.md

 As a soft fork, older software will continue to operate without modification.
 Non-upgraded nodes will see a number of phenomena that they don't understand -- coinbase txns with non-txn data, value accumulating in anyone-can-spend UTXOs for months at a time, and then random amounts leaving the UTXO in single, infrequent bursts.
 However, this phenomena doesn't affect them or the validity of the money that they receive.

 ( As a nice bonus, note that the sidechains themselves inherit a resistance to hard forks.
-Soft forks are the only way to guarantee that the WT^s reported by different clients will continue to match going forward. )
+The only way to guarantee that the WT^s reported by different clients will continue to match identically, is to upgrade sidechains via soft forks of themselves. )

 Deployment